AnyLog-co/documentation/registering pi in the anylog network.md

 To make PI a member of the AnyLog network, the PI data is mapped to one or more relational tables.
 When a query in SQL is issued against a relational table, the relevant mapped PI data becomes part of the returned data set.

-The mapping of PI data to a relational schema is done using JSON objects and it assumes the following:
+The mapping of PI data to a relational schema is done using JSON objects, and it assumes the following:
 a) PI data is Hierarchical - PI objects are organized in a tree structure.
 b) Attributes in the hierarchy can be mapped to a Relational Table (or multiple tables) and users can issue SQL queries against these table as if the data is organized in a relational database.